aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 git clone https://github.com/aws/aws-fpga.git $AWS_FPGA_REPO_DIR
 ```

-4. Change to the $AWS_FPGA_REPO_DIR and source the hdk setup script:
+4. Change to the $AWS_FPGA_REPO_DIR and, if using the AWS F2 Developer AMI, source the hdk setup script:

 ```bash
 cd $AWS_FPGA_REPO_DIR
 source hdk_setup.sh
 ```
+> [!NOTE]
+> You do not need to execute this step if using your own Ubuntu LTS AMI

 Monitor for success messages.
 You should see the following:

 ```bash